 Worship Resources about Faith and Work

 In worship we can speak to God about our work, pray that our daily work may be pleasing to God, and respond to God's continual call to live lives worthy of the calling.
-The following are songs, hymns, prayers, and readings that give voice to the living out of faith that we call our work or our vocation.
+The following are songs, hymns, prayers, readings, and more that give voice to the living out of faith that we call our work or our vocation.

 “Our work is a calling from God.